Jan Lisiecki: Early life and education

-Recording career and international acclaim
+Recordings and critical reception

 Lisiecki's first recording for Deutsche Grammophon, released in April 2012, features Mozart's Piano Concertos K 466, No. 20, in D minor and K 467, No. 21, in C Major with the Bavarian Radio Symphony Orchestra and Christian Zacharias and was nominated for 2013 Juno Award in the category Classical Album of the Year.
 It was followed in spring 2013 by Chopin's Études Op.
 10 and 25, which Gramophone Magazine described as "played as pure music, given as naturally as breathing".

 In March 2013, Lisiecki substituted at short notice for Martha Argerich, performing Beethoven's Piano Concerto No. 4, Op.
 58 in Bologna with the Orchestra Mozart under Claudio Abbado.
 He concluded the season with a performance of Schumann's Piano Concerto Op.
 54 at the BBC Proms in Royal Albert Hall with the Orchestra dell'Accademia Nazionale di Santa Cecilia under Antonio Pappano.

 The following year, Lisiecki made his debuts as soloist with world-class orchestras such as the Orchestra Filarmonica della Scala in Milan, Tonhalle Orchester Zurich, NHK Symphony Orchestra in Tokyo, and the Deutsches Symphonie-Orchester Berlin and performed three Mozart concertos in a week with the Philadelphia Orchestra.
 The same season saw him perform recital debuts at Wigmore Hall, Rome's Accademia Nazionale di Santa Cecilia, and in San Francisco.

 In January 2016, Lisiecki played his debut in the Stern auditorium of New York's famed Carnegie Hall at the age of 20, with what the New York Times called an "uncommonly sensitive performance".
 The same month, Deutsche Grammophon released Lisiecki's recording of Schumann's works for piano and orchestra with Orchestra dell'Accademia Nazionale di Santa Cecilia and Antonio Pappano.
 ClassicFM wrote, "he may be young but Jan Lisiecki plays Schumann like a legend".
 Shortly after, he made subscription series debuts with the Cleveland Orchestra, Boston, Pittsburgh and San Francisco Symphony, London Philharmonic Orchestra, Vienna Symphony and Staatskapelle Dresden.